flatcar-archive/flatcar-docs/os/booting-on-cloudca.md

     </div>
     <div class="tab-pane active" id="stable">
       <div class="channel-info">
         <p>The Stable channel should be used by production clusters.
-Versions of Container Linux are battle-tested within the Beta and Alpha channels before being promoted.
-The current version is Container Linux {{site.stable-channel}}.</p>
+Versions of Flatcar Linux are battle-tested within the Beta and Alpha channels before being promoted.
+The current version is Flatcar Linux {{site.stable-channel}}.</p>
       </div>
       <table>
         <thead>